GiTechLabTeam/Lazealthy/README.md

 + Guide for Light & Easy sport;
 + Social Network feature.

-Main User Roles:
+Main User Roles (People want to be healthy without much hard sports):

-+ Lazy people, who does not want to do much hard sport at the beginning;
++ Lazy people, who does not want to do much hard sport *at the beginning*;
 + Busy people, who does not have much time to do much sport;
 + IT people, who sits in front of a computer for hours per day;
 + Pregnant Woman, need some light & proper sport a day.